belzecue/Terrain3D_wiki/Building-From-Source.md

 ## 3. Identify the appropriate godot-cpp version

-Your version of godot-cpp should match the version of your Godot engine. e.g. Godot Engine 4.0.2 and godot-cpp 4.0.2.
-In the past this was very strict.
+Your version of godot-cpp needs to match the version of your Godot engine. e.g. Godot Engine 4.0.2 and godot-cpp 4.0.2.
+We are including updated versions in our updates so this step may not be necessary unless you get a lot of build errors or Godot crashes on load.

+You can check the version of your godot-cpp by going into that directory and typing `git log`.

+In the past, matching this was very strict.
 At this time, it seems that 4.0 and 4.02 are interchangeable.
-Use one of these steps to find the correct commit hash.
+Use one of these steps below to find and select the correct tag or commit hash, then move on to step 4.

 ### Using tags